 Sale Frequently Asked Questions for Sellers

 2023 BBQ Lunch shift schedule TBD *Note: Adults must be Silver or Gold level 4-H volunteers

 2023 BBQ Lunch list of food for clubs to bring TBD

 Note: This list is based off of 4-H members enrolled in large animal projects in 4-H Online.
 These members are expected to contribute to the JLA Sale even if they are not selling in the sale itself as the JLA sale commission benefits all youth enrolled in these projects in the county through educational workshops, events, resources, and other association activities.
 Please make sure to have members working the lunch shifts sign-in at the back office at the start of their shift and cross off the name and items brought when food is brought to the back office.

 Do you want your check early?
-Youth (or one representative from their family) who either sign up or attend training for counter and tech shifts along with work and sign in for their shift, will be able to get their sale checks a week earlier than those who do not.
+Youth (or one representative from their family) who work a sale shift will be able to get their sale checks a week earlier than those who do not.
 Shifts that count for getting checks early: All the above listed volunteer shifts, working the JLA luncheon (bringing food does not count), helping with set up/tear down of the sale ring, helping with the thank you table.
 ALL SHIFTS MUST SIGN IN AT THE BACK OFFICE TO RECEIVE CREDIT.